🍂落页

 require.resolve(request[, options])

-{string} The module path to resolve.options
+• request {string} The module path to resolve.

-{string[]} Paths to resolve module location from.
-If present, these paths are used instead of the default resolution paths, with the exception of GLOBAL_FOLDERS like$HOME/.node_modules
+• paths {string[]} Paths to resolve module location from.
+If present, these paths are used instead of the default resolution paths, with the exception of GLOBAL_FOLDERS like $HOME/.node_modules, which are always included.
+Each of these paths is used as a starting point for the module resolution algorithm, meaning that the node_modules hierarchy is checked from this location.

-- Returns: {string}
+• Returns: {string}

-but rather than loading the module, just return the resolved filename.
+Use the internal require() machinery to look up the location of a module, but rather than loading the module, just return the resolved filename.

-If the module can not be found, a MODULE_NOT_FOUND
+If the module can not be found, a MODULE_NOT_FOUND error is thrown.

 require.resolve.paths(request)